Ungerer221/Ideation-Term4-Project/README.md

 - `Parsing` the text data from the `ai` `response` to be more readable for the user.
 - Getting the individual post data from when a use `clicks` on a `post`.

-## User Testing Feedback
+## User Testing Feedback🚶
 This is all the feedback from the user testing.

 ### CS
 - Very Cool UI, and likes the look and feel very much.
-- would definitly use it
+- would definitly use it and enjoyed using the site.
-- To add the ability to post media from the profile page aswell
+- To add the ability to post media from the profile page aswell. `(planned)`
-- To keep the switch desing consistent
+- To keep the switch desing consistent.

 ### Dieter
 - Very nice UI
 - very cool idea
-- to add the user's idea that they generated to the post when posting artwork
+- to add the user's idea that they generated to the post when posting artwork `(planned)`
-- to view the post information in the profile page too
+- to view the post information in the profile page too `(implemented)`
 - to format the response from the idea generation to be more readable for the viewer
+- Loading display when generating an idea `(planned)`
+- change Profile image and banner `(planned)`

 ## Bugs to Still Fix
 These are the bugs that still persist in the site 🪲.